 TGah Editor: Change the paragraph below as follows (#3935):

 The Direction subfield is set to 1 if the Relay Activation element is sent by the AP.
-The Direction subfield is set to 0 if the Relay Activation is sent by the STA.
+The Direction subfield is set to 0 if the Relay Activation is sent by the non-AP STA.

 The Enable Relay Function subfield is set to a value based on the Direction and Relay Activation Mode subfield as described in Table 8-258a9 (Enable Relay Function subfield values).